calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Bribes (sweets, or leave early)
     * They take away from the focus being learning
-* Anger, rage, loss of control
+* Anger, rage, loss of control (by you)
     * Will result in lack of respect
-    * This is not the same as stern discontent or frustration
+    * Note: This is not the same as stern discontent or frustration

 ### Emotional conveyance as a tool